alphagov/govuk-developer-docs/source/manual/howto-upload-an-asset-to-asset-manager.html.md

 scp my_file.jpg backend-1.backend.production:/tmp/
 ```

-Then ssh to the same box and run the upload command:
+Then SSH to the same box and run the upload command:

 ```
 ssh backend-1.backend.production